Bemeier/schiffre/README.md

 - The host board: `schiffre_nrf`
 - The shield PCB: `schiffre_86_pcb`
 - The switch plate: `schiffre_86_plate`, with files for production from FR4.
-- The case: `schiffre_86_case`, designed both for with 3D printing and CNC machining in mind.
+- The case: `schiffre_86_case`, designed with both 3D printing and CNC machining in mind.

 In addition there is a breakout board for the 30 pin FFC connector, with a RPi Pico header in `schiffre_pico`.